You know what’s discouraging?

 (Or in my case, I had to look at how many unused Audible credits I’d built up)

 6 | Unused Gym Memberships

-We have the best intentions when it comes to the gym, but sometimes life gets in the way.
+Don’t we all have the best intentions when it comes to the gym?

 I lost 40 pounds last year without stepping foot into a gym.

-I worked out at home, started tracking my steps, and counted calories through MyFitnessPal.
+I walked regularly, tracked my steps, and counted calories through MyFitnessPal.